Build and maintain for the future

 Video of the Institute

-- Structural behavior of materials and construction elements (both new and existing)
+- Structural behaviour of materials and construction elements (both new and existing)

-- Design and development, characterization and evaluation, modeling and testing, soil-structure interactions, and assessment of building vulnerability to natural hazards, including seismic assessment
+- Design and development, characterization and evaluation, modelling and testing, soil-structure interactions, and assessment of building vulnerability to natural hazards, including seismic assessment

 - Mechanical behavior of soils and rocks

-- Design, modeling and testing of geotechnical and underground works, including analysis of ground-structure interactions and assessment of the natural hazards related to geomaterials
+- Design, modelling and testing of geotechnical and underground works, including analysis of ground-structure interactions and assessment of the natural hazards related to geomaterials

 Soil and Water